link1900/agra-ranker/README.md

 - inline create form on greyhound
 - inline edit form on greyhound
 - search on keydown for tables search box
+- race & placing csv import api

 ## Round 3 - Beyond the ranker 6
 - global search (on a search page)
 - Add a find parents button
+- have the ability to auto fill a race.
+When creating a race it should detect what the race is and offer to auto fill.
+- list who is in contention for the wild card
+- list who is going to win dam of the year
+- list who is going to win sire of the year
-- list a race calendar when creating a race and have auto fill
+- list a race calendar when creating a race
 - on race list page list the calendar for the current month (one colour for entered, another for pending, another for guessed)
+- graph of how a greyhound has preformed over the year
+- graph to compare to greyhounds
+- graph of point distrobution over the year, showing percentage left, spent
 - warn for missing race at the end of the month
 - have the ability to send notifications if races are missed

-- graph of how a greyhound has preformed over the year
-- graph to compare to greyhounds
+## Data Feeds
+### Calendar
+agra.com.au

+### Results
+grv.com.au
+greyhoundnsw.com.au
+racingtas
+racingqld
+agra.com.au

+### Breeding
+grv.com.au
+greyhound-data.com
+hotgod.com.au